 Some people die without ever having really lived.

-That's definitely not Inge.
+That's not Inge

 Author Cameron Powell

-In truth, I didn't know where I was going, in life or the book.
-I ended up throwing out most of what I'd written.
+But, in truth, I didn't know where I was going, in life or the book.
+After working on the manuscript from early 2012 to late 2014, I ended up throwing out most of what I'd written.
 It was a different story then.
 Death changes things.
 Its manner changes things.
 Time heals nothing except through our changing interpretations.
-"Ordinary Magic" is my interpretation - the story of my mother that I choose.
+Ordinary Magic is my interpretation - the story of my mother that I choose.